 Despite a difficult draw, new coach Angelos (Ange) Postacoglou was upbeat at the prospect of testing his charges against the World’s best.
 His optimism is far from universal.
 The ageing squad is a talking point among Socceroos fans, some of whom see the World Cup as a chance to blood younger players in a major tournament.
 Others see disaster looming in a genuine Group of Death.
 Without a Rugby World Cup or Ashes tour to distract the public, the Socceroos will be centre-stage this year, and need to return with a victory at least to maintain their profile.
 The lack-lustre showing against Costa Rica left some fans thinking even this is beyond them.

-Qualification was followed by 6-0 defeats against Germany and France; ominous form given their tough World Cup opponents.
+Qualification was followed by 6-0 defeats against Brazil and France; ominous form given their tough World Cup opponents.
 The result in Paris earned team coach Holgar Osieck the sack, with Postacoglou, the highly successful boss at Melbourne Victory the logical replacement.

 His appointment on a five-year contract will have pleased fans wanting an Aussie with links with domestic football, he faced an uphill task to ready his squad.
 Qualification was followed by one win – over Canada – and four defeats, including losses to Japan and China in the South Asia Cup, with seven goals conceded.
 Thankfully, Tim Cahill’s winner against Costa Rica averted a mini crisis.
 Promising Celtic midfielder Tomas Rogic was Man of the Match, though there were problems for Lucas Neill, whose tenuous hold on his international place had many fans at the Costa Rica game calling for his head.
 His replacement as captain - by Crystal Palace midfielder Mile Jedinak – surprised no-one,